sanhaus/control-panel.en/help/api/using/why-using-campaign standard-apis.md

 The steps below describe a step-by-step use case to import and use the collection to create a profile in Campaign Standard database.

 <aside class="notice">Our example uses Postman.
-However, feel free to use your favorite REST client.</aside>
+However, feel free to use your favorite REST client.

 1. Download the JSON collection by clicking [here](https://helpx.adobe.com/content/dam/help/en/campaign/kb/working-with-acs-api/_jcr_content/main-pars/download_section/download-1/KB_postman_collection.json.zip).